Overwatch: Recall

 Six years after the Petras Act is signed, a second Omnic Crisis emerges in Russia.
 Staying at Watchpoint, a former Overwatch facility based in Gibraltar, Winston follows the developing situation.
 Reaper then breaks into Watchpoint and attacks Winston.
 While Winston is able to thwart Reaper, the latter's attack is the catalyst for the former's issuing of a recall of former Overwatch agents.
 (Note: This recall serves as the start point of the original Overwatch game.)
 Oxton, known by the call sign Tracer, is the first to answer; she is later followed by Genji, Wilhelm, Lindholm, Cassidy, and Ziegler, known by the call sign Mercy.

 After the recall, Reaper and Talon sniper Amélie Lacroix (known as Widowmaker) attempt to steal a gauntlet for their leader Akande Ogundimu.
 They are stopped by Winston and Tracer.
 Widowmaker later assassinates Mondatta as he gives a speech in London.

+Return of Talon

+Following the assassination of the leader of Talon, his daughter Marzia Bartalotti was due to assume leadership, but was ousted by Doomfist and other Talon members.
+Denied of her position, she secretly begins developing connections with new associates while training her skills as a swordmaster in coliseum battles, becoming known as Vendetta.
+Ten years later, she appears at a Talon meeting, challenging Doomfist to combat, and ends up slicing off his arm and asserting control over Talon.
+With Vendetta's leadership, she begins a series of attacks on Overwatch bases as revenge for the death of her father.